 Godot has an additional feature here.
 Like said before, Godot always calculates the frames between two keyframes.
 In a loop, the first keyframe is also the last keyframe, if no keyframe is specified at the end.

 If you set the animation length to 4 seconds now, the animation moves back and forth.
-You can change this behaviour if you change the track’s loop mode.
+You can change this behavior if you change the track's loop mode.
 This is covered in the next chapter.

 Each track has a settings panel at the end, where you can set the update mode, the track interpolation, and the loop mode.